 It is a beautiful place and during sunset, it is even more impressive.
 Auriga di Mozia

-In Marsala, there is the Baglio Anselmi, a former winery: the warehouses host a Museum that contains the fascinating wreck of a Punic ship.
+In Marsala, there is the Baglio Anselmi, a former winery: the warehouses host a Museum that keeps the fascinating wreck of a Punic ship.
 Outside the museum, there is the archaeological park with a Roman insula, brought to light in 1939.
 It is a large building with mosaic floors, a spa facility, and the imposing decumanus maximus.

 The Antiquarium is an archeological collection that mainly includes amphorae dating greek-Roman and Punic eras, from the sea of the Egadi islands.